ananyaswadia/Arrays-And-Strings-In-CPP/README.md

 7. End

 ### Checking String For Palindrome
+1. Start

+2. Input a string from the user and store it in a variable str.

+3. Get the length of the string using str.length() and store it in len.

+4. Initialize a boolean flag isPalindrome as true.

+5. Use a for loop from i = 0 to i < len / 2: .
+In each iteration, compare str[i] with str[len - 1 - i]

+6. If the characters are not equal it will set isPalindrome = false and break the loop

+7. After the loop if isPalindrome is true, output: "The string is a palindrome."

+8. Else, output: "The string is not a palindrome."

+9. End

 ## Conclusion
 We learnt to do different operations on strings and arrays like reversing, finding length,searching element , etc.